RobertGTR/UVM-AFIVP/README.md

 - Opcode == 3’d2: reg[dst] = reg[rs0] + reg[rs1]
 - Opcode == 3’d3: reg[dst] = reg[rs0] * reg[rs1]
 - Opcode == 3’d4: reg[dst] = reg[rs0] * reg[rs1] + imm

+## Limitation
+The configuration must be stable during the instruction execution, From start event until to the interrupt indication.
+ The APB will return slave error in the next cases:
+- Decoded address is unknown (Out of the address map).
+- A write access was performed to a read-only register address.
+- Address is misaligned at 4 bytes boundary.

 ## System Interface
 | Name     | Direction | Size     | Description |
 | -------- | :--------: | -------- | ----------- |